 III.
 Unlimited Companies:

 When there’s no limit on the liability of its members, the corporate is named a vast company.
 When the company’s property isn’t sufficient to pay off its debts, the personal property of its members is often used for the aim.
-In other words, the creditors can claim their dues from its members.
-Such companies aren’t found in India albeit permitted by the businesses Act.
+In other words, creditors can claim their dues from their members.
+Such companies aren’t found in India albeit permitted by the Businesses Act.